 EMODnet Seabed Habitats provides the following key services to users:

-- Map Viewer: a free, interactive mapping portal (webGIS) for viewing and downloading broad-scale, seabed habitat maps as well as secondary input data layers such as energy and light penetration at the seabed.
+- Map Viewer: a free, interactive mapping portal (webGIS) for viewing and downloading seabed habitat data as well as secondary input data layers to the broad-scale mapping such as energy and light penetration at the seabed.
 Users can build a query based on specific criteria such as geographic area, data layer or specific habitat.
 Alternatively users can simply browse for information using the icons provided.

 - Downloading: all layers can be exported using the Web Map Service (WMS) to personal desktop GIS applications or to other web mapping portals.
 Information can also be downloaded as ready-to-use maps, in pdf format or in GIS format to be easily overlaid with users’ datasets.